altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

-~She had a flash of inspiration - she tried just...~ ~She moved the list she made onto the board, and it instantly worked.~ ~The board flashed the words and Rossin looked surprised.~ "R::Good job, what did you do?"
+~She had a flash of inspiration - she tried just...~ ~She moved the list she made onto the board, and it instantly worked.~ ~The board flashed the words and Rossin looked surprised.~ 'R::Good job, what did you do?'
 }
 {
-`['Those lists: I can just put them up here']` "R::That's a start."
+`['Those lists: I can just put them up here']` 'R::That is a start.'
 *Rossin examined the board.*
-"R::about 4 second meals, yes, and most of them yes - don't trust food they haven't prepared.
+'R::about 4 second meals, more around noon, yes, and most of them yes - do not trust food they have not prepared.
-I didn't hear him ask the waiter to poison his food" *Martha ate the offered steak.*
+I did not hear him ask the waiter to poison his food' *Martha ate the offered steak.*
-"R::But you should also just be able to place thoughts there the same way.
+'R::But you should also just be able to place thoughts there the same way.
-Not wrapped in a list"
+Not wrapped in a list'
 *Felix switched to eat his own food.*
 }
 {